 The School of Art and Visual Studies is soon to have a new home.
-The Lexington-based firm Omni Architects have been hired to help program and renovate the interior of an historic building erected in 1899 as a Leggitt & Meyers tobacco processing plant.
-Located at 236 Bolivar Street, the building was recently renovated as an apartment complex.
-Over 20,000 square feet larger in useable space than the School's current studio home, the Reynolds Building, the Bolivar building is a structurally sound building with two 'wings'.
-The west wing is a two story structure with a central axis lit by skylights.
-The east wing is a four-story structure sited perpendicular to the west wing.
-The Bolivar Building has twenty foot ceilings, wide passageways, lovely light and space for all types of media interaction and exploration.
-At UK we have a tradition of both faculty and students creating ambitious, large-scale work in installation, performance, sculpture, ceramics, painting and drawing because of the scale of Reynolds' work spaces.
-With the Bolivar building this tradition will continue to grow.
+The Lexington-based firm Omni Architects was commissioned to renovate the interior of an historic building erected in 1899 as a Leggitt & Meyers tobacco processing plant.
+Located at 236 Bolivar Street, the building had been recently renovated as an apartment complex under the name "University Lofts."
+Over 20,000 square feet larger in useable space than the School's current studio home, the Reynolds Building, the "Lofts" building is also much more structurally sound, with concrete floors throughout.
+The building has two wings: the west wing, built in 1917, is a two story structure with a central axis lit by skylights.
+The original east wing built in 1899 is a four-story structure sited perpendicular to the west wing.
+It will house the administrative offices, the digital media labs, the gallery, and faculty and student studios.
+The 1917 wing houses many of the traditional art studios and possesses high ceilings, wide passageways, lovely light and space for all types of media interaction and exploration.
+At UK because of the size of Reynolds' work spaces we have a long tradition of students and faculty creating ambitious, large-scale work in installation, performance, sculpture, ceramics, painting and drawing.
+With the new building this tradition will continue to grow.